shauninman/MinUI/README.md

 # Installing

-Just copy MinUI.zip (don't unzip this just copy as zipfile) and trimui to the root of your SD Card, bootup your Trim UI device it will say installing/updating and after that just enjoy all your beloved games!
+Just copy NextUI.zip (don't unzip this just copy as zipfile) and trimui to the root of your SD Card, bootup your Trim UI device it will say installing/updating and after that just enjoy all your beloved games!

 # How to use